Alternative names: Common Coot; Black Coot; European Coot

 Breeds on lakes and large ponds, frequently on reservoirs, gravel-pits and ponds in urban parks and also slow-flowing rivers.
 In winter often moves to larger; more open waterbodies, estuaries and on occasion, the sea.
 Not shy and frequently feeds in fields.

+Some individuals lay extra eggs in the nests of other Eurasian Coots (Conspecific brood parasitism).
 After breeding, this species has a period where moult makes the birds unable to fly3.

 Members of a feeding group in the morning with two different types of calls.
 Also heard are brief calls by Oriental Darter (twice), Red-wattled Lapwing (once) and Oriental Magpie Robin (whistle-like, once), in this soundscape.